eosnewyork/eossnapshots.io/PublicWebsite/content/FAQ/_index.md

 #### Are EOS that are delegated included in the snapshot?

-No, EOS that are delegated to other accounts are not included in either account's balance.
+Yes, EOS that are delegated to other accounts are included.